 To comply with applicable laws ensuring equal employment opportunities to qualified individuals with a disability, the school will make reasonable accommodations for the known physical or mental limitations of an otherwise qualified individual with a disability who is an applicant or an employee unless undue hardship would result.

-Any job applicant or employee who requires an accommodation in order to perform the essential functions of the job should contact the CBO and discuss the need for an accommodation.
+Any job applicant or employee who requires an accommodation in order to perform the essential functions of the job should contact the Deputy Director and discuss the need for an accommodation.
 The school will engage in an interactive process with the employee to identify possible accommodations, if any, that will help the applicant or employee perform the job.
 An applicant, employee or unpaid intern who requires an accommodation of a religious belief or practice (including religious dress and grooming practices, such as religious clothing or hairstyles) should also contact a school representative with day-to-day personnel responsibilities and discuss the need for an accommodation.
 If the accommodation is reasonable and will not impose an undue hardship, the school will make the accommodation.

 The Community School will not retaliate against you for requesting a reasonable accommodation and will not knowingly tolerate or permit retaliation by management, employees or co-workers.
 All requests for accommodations will be kept confidential to the extent necessary to effectuate the accommodation.